Huntsville Pedestrian Accident Attorney

 Can a Pedestrian Be at Fault in an Accident?

 It is a common misconception that pedestrians always have the right-of-way to cross the road.
 Although pedestrians are at a greater risk of serious and fatal injuries in a traffic accident, they do not automatically bear the right-of-way in Alabama.
-Instead, they must follow the rules of the road just like bicyclists and motor vehicle drivers.
+Instead, they must follow the rules of the road just like motor vehicle drivers and bicyclists do to prevent a bicycle accident.
 A pedestrian could be at fault for an accident if he or she broke one of these rules, such as by jaywalking or stepping off a curb at an unsafe time, and caused the collision.

 Many pedestrian accident lawsuits involve the doctrine of comparative negligence.
 The driver may try to allege that you caused or contributed to the accident and therefore deserve less compensation.
 If this is the case, it will be up to your attorney to dispute this defense and prove the driver has the majority fault.
 As long as your lawyer can prove the defendant was more at fault for the collision than you were, you could still receive compensation under Alabama’s modified contributory negligence law.